Fanny Live in 1972

 12. Cat Fever

 Please note: This is a CD-R produced by permission from the copyright holder.
 The demand for this title has not warranted the expense of having the CD professionally pressed.
 All CDs are guaranteed to work.
+The tracks for this release were mastered from 44.1kHz 16bit WAV files, so you may be assured of the best audio quality.

 Weight 0.25 lbs